ennyai/fitty/README.md

-# BodyForge - Forge Your Strength Anywhere
+# Fitty - Your Personal Fitness Companion

 Transform your body with the ultimate bodyweight training companion.
 Build strength anywhere, anytime with guided workouts and progress tracking.

-## 🔥 Why BodyForge?
+## 🔥 Why Fitty?

-**BodyForge** isn't just another fitness app - it's your personal strength-building companion that transforms any space into your gym.
-Whether you're at home, traveling, or just getting started on your fitness journey, BodyForge adapts to you.
+**Fitty** isn't just another fitness app - it's your personal strength-building companion that transforms any space into your gym.
+Whether you're at home, traveling, or just getting started on your fitness journey, Fitty adapts to you.

 ## Features